 Pisa has lots of churches, but Santa Maria Della Spina is arguably the most beautiful of them all.
-This tiny church has a detailed gothic facade and has a unique setting on the riverbank.
+This tiny church has a detailed Gothic facade and a unique setting on the riverbank.
 Della Spina means ‘of the thorn’ as one of the thorns from Jesus’ thorn crown once rested at this site.

 Gelateria De’ Coltelli

-Gelato is life in Italy and Pisa does it very well.
+Gelato is life in Italy, and Pisa does it very well.
 There are plenty of places to grab some refreshing ice cream, but the most famous is the Gelateria De’ Coltelli.
 It’s known for its exotic gelato flavors, where people can choose anything from candied lemon peel to ginger.
 Plus, it’s got a great location on the banks of the River Arno.

 Borgo Stretto is the most important shopping street in all of Pisa.
 However, it’s not just for shopping; it’s the perfect place to admire the beautiful Italian townhouses painted in terracottas and pinks with their wooden shutters and hanging washing.